 Moreover, the December 2016 consent agreement reflects the particular concerns that may arise in the context of the distribution of pharmaceuticals in Canada, when an upstream purchaser such a distributor acquires a downstream target such as a retailer.
 Such transactions may entail traditional competitive analyses regarding both the ‘unilateral effects' and ‘coordinated effects' of a proposed merger, as discussed further below.

 In summary, transactions involving pharmaceutical companies often mean an involved notification and review process, requiring lengthy disclosures of granular and commercially sensitive information as well as ongoing dialogue with the Bureau.
 This potentially time-consuming process calls for a careful consideration of the analysis and strategy for presenting relevant product offerings and competitive interactions in the applicable markets, including where such information may not be readily available or obvious, even to the parties themselves.

 Cases in point: recent transactions

 In addition to publishing the ultimate result of its review, in select cases the Bureau also publishes position statements summarising its analysis of completed complex merger reviews.
-It has done so in two recent cases in the pharmaceutical industry, one involving a proposed transaction between two innovative drug companies, which resulted in the issuance of a NAL,10⁰ and the other involving the proposed transaction discussed above, which was cleared pursuant to a consent agreement in April 2016.11
+It has done so in two recent cases in the pharmaceutical industry, one involving a proposed transaction between two innovative drug companies, which resulted in the issuance of a NAL,12 and the other two involving the proposed transactions discussed above, which were cleared pursuant to a consent agreements in April and December 2016 respectively.13

 The former case comprised a three-part, inter-conditional transaction involving the creation of a joint venture between the parties for their over-the-counter (OTC) and consumer healthcare products, the acquisition of one party's global vaccine business and the acquisition of the other party's portfolio of oncology products.
 Only the OTC joint venture was technically notifiable, although all three components were subject to substantive review by the Bureau.